 The course is concerned with the analysis and development of ideas and their realisation in two and three dimensions.
 From initially being organised around specific themes and projects, it evolves into one in which emphasis is placed on the development of personalised solutions related to work programmes devised by each student in consultation with relevant tutors.
 This demands considerable personal initiative and will require the continuation of studies outside of College hours.
 You will be encouraged to develop practical and intellectual skills relevant to the visualisation and realisation of your ideas.
 Your potential will be continually assessed through the use of group and individual tutorials and formal assessments at key points throughout the year.
 This, together with a programme of visits made by the students to degree centres, enables a realistic and informed choice to be made regarding your individual future course of study.

-The course is divided into 3 Parts.
+The course is divided into 3 Units.

-Each part is made up of units and each unit has a credit value.
 Units are the basic building blocks of the course and can be described as a self-contained package of learning defined in terms of learning time.
 This includes taught time, independent study, access to resources and assessment.
 There are specified learning outcomes and assessment criteria for each unit.

 - Part 1 - Learning Skills and Context (40 Level 3 credits)